bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 }
 ```

 Here, it's pretty clear what's going on.
+The `continue` keyword skips over the part that would write the greeting,.
 But as that loop body gets a little longer, it gets harder to track which lines execute when and what's in the variables.
 The fact that we are skipping some of the code execution makes refactoring that loop harder sometimes.

-Let's combine extracting the loop body with using a guard clause:
+Let's combine _extracting the loop body_ with _using a guard clause_:

 ```javascript
 function showGreetingExceptToDave(user) {